 So why have Birkin and Kelly bags in particular pulled so far ahead of gold and even other luxury brands that should theoretically benefit from similar scarcity dynamics?

-A big part of the answer lies in Hermès’ business model, which combines deliberate scarcity, absolute quality control, and craftsmanship that can’t be replicated even by competitors with similar resources.
+A big part of the answer lies in Hermès’ business model, which combines deliberate scarcity, absolute quality control, and a level of craftsmanship that can’t be replicated even by competitors with similar resources.

 This isn’t like walking into a Tiffany and buying whatever diamond you want if you have the money.
 It’s a rationing system that makes Soviet bread lines look efficient.